-B.A., Yale University; J.D., University of Chicago Law School
+BA, Yale University; JD, University of Chicago Law School

-Prior to joining the Law School in 2006, Professor Rao served as Associate Counsel and Special Assistant to President George W. Bush.
-Professor Rao also served as counsel to the United States Senate Committee on the Judiciary, where she was responsible for judicial nominations and constitutional law issues.
-In between government service, Professor Rao practiced in the London office of Clifford Chance LLP, specializing in public international law and commercial arbitration.
-Professor Rao received her J.D. with high honors from the University of Chicago, and her B.A. from Yale University.
-She clerked for Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit and for Justice Clarence Thomas of the U.S. Supreme Court.
-Professor Rao is a member of the Virginia State Bar and a Qualified Solicitor of England and Wales.
+Professor Rao’s scholarship is informed by her service in all three branches of the federal government.
+Prior to joining the Law School, she served as Associate Counsel and Special Assistant to President George W. Bush.
+Professor Rao also served as counsel to the U.S. Senate Committee on the Judiciary, where she was responsible for judicial nominations and constitutional law issues.
+In between government service, Professor Rao practiced in the London office of Clifford Chance LLP, specializing in public international law and arbitration.
+She clerked for Judge J. Harvie Wilkinson III on the U.S. Court of Appeals for the Fourth Circuit and for Justice Clarence Thomas on the U.S. Supreme Court.
+She was a visiting professor at the University of Minnesota Law School in fall 2013.